1954 in Vietnam: June

 A CIA secretary in Saigon, Virginia Spence, established a close relationship with Ngô Dinh Nhu.
 She said of him and his followers.
 "The men who have schemed and fought...to get political power don't have any idea what to do with it now that it's within their grasp.
 They are like the bride who couldn't see beyond the end of the church aisle...They need support, all right, but they don't realize how much.
+On the same day, France recognizes the complete independence of the State of Vietnam within the French Union, France and Vietnam become equal member states within the Union.